The Bean Racer:

 Super slow-motion video of baseball hitting steel.

-The Properties of Energy Socrative Quiz is now active.
-Press the button, then click on "student login" and type in the teacher room code: 519073.
+Press the button, then click "login", then "student login" and type in the teacher room code: AURORA6E

 Super slow-motion video of golf ball hitting steel.